afonsopacifer/afonsoconfigs/README.md

 ![constructocat](constructocat.jpg "constructocat")

-# My packages list for install on "UNIX like" systems
+# My packages list for install on Ubuntu

 ## Table of Contents